ri123-ya/Voice-Enabled-Task-Manager/README.md

 ---

-## 🙏 Acknowledgments

-- Google Generative AI for the powerful Gemini 2.0 Flash model
-- MongoDB for the flexible database solution
-- Express.js community for excellent documentation
-- AI coding assistants (Antigravity) for development acceleration

----

 > [!TIP]
 > For AI-powered task creation, ensure your Gemini API key has sufficient quota and the correct model access.

-> [!WARNING]
-> This application currently has no authentication.
-Do not deploy to production without implementing proper security measures.